 For the Church of Jesus Christ of Latter-day Saints, St. George Utah Temple is located in St. George in southern Utah.

-As the oldest temple still in use by the LDS Church, the building’s striking architecture is more faithful to the orginal Nauvoo Temple than later LDS temples – making it a St. George landmark.
+As the oldest temple still in use by the LDS Church, the building’s striking architecture is more faithful to the original Nauvoo Temple than later LDS temples – making it a St. George landmark.

 The St. George Utah Temple site covers six acres, as the structure itself encompasses 110,000 square feet.
 Completed in 1877, the temple features a public meeting house and visitors center.

 Owned and operated by the LDS Church, Temple Square is a 10-acre destination perfect for a look at some of the history pertaining to the church and its ties to the area.

 Set in Salt Lake City, ideal for visitors from Ogden, North Salt Lake, and Sandy, the Temple is one of Utah's most popular destinations.